Internationally renowned printmaker awarded honorary degree

-Internationally renowned printmaker, Professor David Ferry RE, FRSA, has been awarded the honorary degree of Doctor of Arts by Solent University today (Thursday 12 July): "It’s a bit of a maze at the moment really, a muddle between fear and excitement, all sorts of things in one go, in one day, whilst wearing this red gown!"
+Internationally renowned printmaker, Professor David Ferry RE, FRSA has been awarded the honorary degree of Doctor of Arts by Solent University today (Thursday 12 July).
+"It’s a bit of a maze at the moment really, a muddle between fear and excitement, all sorts of things in one go, in one day, whilst wearing this red gown!"
+David said.

-David shared the following top tips with students: "Never lose sight of your intuition and imagination, because that can guide us through bleak times, as well as wonderfully momentous ones.
+David shared the following tips with students: "Never lose sight of your intuition and imagination because that can guide us through bleak times, as well as wonderfully momentous ones.
 Imagination, and the desire to do something."

 In 2016 he was invited to give the International keynote lecture for the Print Council of Australia’s 50th Anniversary in Melbourne.

-In 2003, David was appointed the first Artistic Director of the Curwen Print Study Centre in Cambridge, a center he helped establish.
+In 2003, David was appointed the first Artistic Director of the Curwen Print Study Centre in Cambridge, a centre he helped establish.